Avirat201189221/Thapar_Placement_Data/README.md

 ## This excel sheet currently includes placement data for TIET'25 companies coming for Intern & FTE.
 ## PPOs from previous internships are not considered.
 ### Please update with any new information as you please.
+#### Disclaimer: This data is not official and is created by students.